coq/coq/dev/ci/README.md

 development repositories, merge the latter first (if the fixes are backward-compatible), drop the overlay commit and merge the PR on Coq then.

+See also [`test-suite/README.md`](/test-suite/README.md) for information about adding new tests to the test-suite.

 Travis specific information
 ---------------------------